 External value assignment is dangerous because it entirely defeats computational equivalence, which in turn defeats unambiguous value perception.
 That's a long sentence to say assigning values on others totally voids their desired perception of value.

 Because value categorization is value assignment, value categorization is dangerous.

-Consider some individual working a job that societal norms may generally prescribe as prestigious.
-Others in the same environment as that individual may have jobs that societal norms prescribe as less prestigious.
-Prescribing any value to the kind of job that each individual has turns out to be useless for each individual’s self-worth and self-valuation because, generally speaking, each individual has their own motivations for doing their job.
-Attempts to externally classify the value of another’s work discards the nuances behind that individual’s decision to do their work, and furthermore assigns a non-self-prescribed value not necessarily representative of how the individual chooses to view themselves.
+Consider some individual working a job generally viewed as prestigious.
+Others in the same environment as that individual may have jobs viewed as less prestigious.
+Prescribing any value to the kind of job that each individual has turns out to be useless for each individual's self-worth and self-valuation because, generally speaking, each individual has their own motivations for doing their job.
+Attempts to externally classify the value of another's work discards the nuances behind that individual's decision to do their work, and furthermore assigns a non-self-prescribed value not necessarily representative of how the individual chooses to view themselves.

 To me, that's not a great way to let others live their livesI recently read Audrey Lorde's The Uses of the Erotic.
 It discusses marginalization of the erotic in women, presenting interesting ideas somewhat tangential to this post, and reads in ~thirty minutes..
 Sure, the individual may have value attributions to what they do, but it's not up to the rest of us to make those attributions.
 Normative statements can be useful, but I think they should be avoided where they marginalize an individual's experience.